breedx-splk/java-ws-stomp/README.md

 ```

 It's worth noting that the message `from` and `subject` fields are appended to
 the `CONSUMER` span in the form of custom attributes.
+That not strictly required,
+of course, but adds a little more observable detail and depth to the final component
+in our distributed trace.

 # improved traces